2023-07-15 16:30:32

 An important hygiene practice for good health

 Practicing good food hygiene is an important habit for good health.
-Washing fresh produce helps keep germs and surface residue that could make you sick to a minimum.
+Washing fresh produce helps keep germs and surface residue that might make you sick to a minimum.
 Recent fears over the pandemic have many people wondering if more aggressive washing methods, like using soap or commercial cleaners on fresh produce, are best.
-Health professionals agree that it is neither recommended nor necessary and could even be dangerous.
+Health professionals agree that it is neither recommended nor necessary and might even be dangerous.
 Most fruits and vegetables can be sufficiently cleaned with cool water and light friction just before eating.

 Fruits and vegetables that have more layers and surface area can be washed more thoroughly by swirling them around in a bowl of cool water to remove dirt particles.
 Fresh fruits and vegetables provide a number of healthy nutrients and should continue to be consumed, provided safe cleaning methods are practiced.